 Utilised your shop sections.

 The sections you place your items within your shop are part of your SEO and can be found with the search term.

 I had one called Digital (doh) and one called clip art. (doh, doh) Lots of thought went into that.

-Some shops place their items into categories based on search terms, some do it via colours, or even what the items are used for.
+Some shops place their items into categories based on search terms, some do it via colors, or even what the items are used for.
 Trial and error and you probably need to spend time figuring this out in your shop depending on what you are selling.

 I made Clip Art – which was the result of having 200 pages of drawings I had lying around.
 Some did well, others not so well.
 I felt like my time was worth lots of money.
 So I priced my items way over the top of the average price bracket.
 Lots of views and favourites, no sales.
 Or very few anyway.

 Price your products according to the market.
 Only when you have a dedicated following, and thousands (ok, hundreds) of dedicated buyers can you stretch out and go beyond the competition.